terziceh/Movie-Predictor-Hybrid-SVD/README.md

 ---

+## 🔄 Current Stage

+We are currently expanding the feature-based modeling approach by testing additional machine learning models:

+- ✅ Ridge Regression (completed)
+- 🔄 Random Forest Regressor (next)
+- 🔄 XGBoost Regressor (next)

+Each model will be evaluated using RMSE, and the best-performing model will be selected for integration into the hybrid system.

+---

-## 🔀 Hybrid Approach
+## 🔀 Hybrid Approach (Next Step)

 Instead of choosing one model, this project follows a **hybrid recommendation strategy**:

 - SVD captures **behavioral patterns**
-- Ridge captures **feature-based patterns**
+- Machine learning models capture **feature-based patterns**

-These can be combined to improve predictions: hybrid_score = 0.7 * svd_prediction + 0.3 * ridge_prediction
+The final hybrid model will combine both: hybrid_score = w1 * svd_prediction + w2 * ml_prediction

+This approach aims to improve:
+- prediction accuracy
+- recommendation quality
+- performance on sparse and long-tail data

 ---

 ## 📈 Evaluation

-Model performance was evaluated using **RMSE (Root Mean Squared Error)**:
+Model performance is evaluated using **RMSE (Root Mean Squared Error)**:

 | Model | RMSE |
 |------|------|
 | SVD | 0.8525 |
 | Ridge Regression | 0.8653 |

-👉 SVD performs better overall, but Ridge adds valuable signal for hybrid modeling.
+👉 SVD currently performs best, but ML models add valuable signal for hybrid modeling.

 ---